EdmundMai/search-engine/README.md

 - I noticed some of the results don't have images, so I have a conditional that prevents a broken image from being displayed if the URL does not exist.

-- In case the API returns a bad response, I display an error.
+- In case the API returns a bad response, I display an error and clear out the previous results.
+If the request is successful, I clear out the error and replace the results.

 - I URI encode the search term.